GoogleContainerTools/kaniko/README.md

 `--image` can be specified for any number of desired images.
 This command will cache those images by digest in a local directory named `cache`.
 Once the cache is populated, caching is opted into with the same `--cache=true` flag as above.
-The location of the local cache is provided via the `--cache-dir` flag, defaulting at `/cache` as with the cache warmer.
+The location of the local cache is provided via the `--cache-dir` flag, defaulting to `/cache` as with the cache warmer.
 See the `examples` directory for how to use with kubernetes clusters and persistent cache volumes.

 ### Pushing to Different Registries